Gotland

 Gotland is a fully integrated part of Sweden with no particular autonomy, unlike several other offshore island groups in Europe.
-Historically there was a linguistic difference between the archipelago and the mainland with Gutnish being the native language.
+Historically, there was a linguistic difference between the archipelago and the mainland with Gutnish being the native language.
 In recent centuries, Swedish took over almost entirely and the island is virtually monolingually Swedish in modern times.
 The archipelago is a very popular domestic tourist destination for mainland Swedes, with the population rising to very high numbers during summers.
-Among reasons include the sunny climate and the extensive shoreline on mild water.
-During summer Visby hosts the political event Almedalen Week followed by the Medieval Week, further boosting visitor numbers.
+Some of the reasons are the sunny climate and the extensive shoreline bordering mild waters.
+During summer, Visby hosts the political event Almedalen Week, followed by the Medieval Week, further boosting visitor numbers.
 In winter, Gotland usually remains surrounded by ice-free water and has mild weather.

-Gotland has been inhabited since approximately 7200 BC.
+Gotland has been inhabited since approximately 7200 BCE.
 The island's main sources of income are agriculture, food processing, tourism, information technology services, design, and some heavy industry such as concrete production from locally mined limestone.
-From a military standpoint, it occupies a strategic location in the center of the Baltic Sea.
+From a military standpoint, it occupies a strategic location at the center of the Baltic Sea and is home to the Gotland Regiment which was re-established in 2018.